ststeiger/RubyService/README.md

 If you used the above config-file to launch [Redmine](http://redmine.org), then you'll have redmine running on http://127.0.0.1:3000

-You can now reverse-proxy redmine into iis.
+You can now reverse-proxy redmine into IIS.
 E.g. create the directory "C:\inetpub\wwwroot\redmine", and put the below XML into a file called "web.config".
 Now, you need to open inetmgr, and convert the directory "redmine" into a web-application.
 Enable proxy on this machine, under "Application request routing".